BowgartField/cloudron-movies-suite/README.md

 You need to be in the folder of the app you want to install before running the command.
 Because cloudron CLI needs to read `CloudronManifest.json` file.

 ### Cloudron volumes
-You will need to create 2 volumes:
+You will need to create:
 - (1) volume as **nzbget download folder**
 - (2) volume as **your movies library** for jellybin
 - (3) (optional) volume as **your series library** for jellyfin